RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | userId           | Number     | Goodreads user id of the user you want to stop following.

 ## GoodReads.confirmFriendRequest
-Confirm a friend request for the current user.
+Confirm a friend request for the current user using OAuth.
 You'll need to register your app (required).

 | Field            | Type       | Description
 |------------------|------------|----------